amida-tech/orange-api/README.md

 Environment variables are applied in this order, with the former overwritten by the latter:

-1. Default values, which are set automatically within `config.js`, even if no such environment variable is specified whatsoever.
+1. Default values, which are set automatically by [joi](https://github.com/hapijs/joi) within `config.js`, even if no such environment variable is specified whatsoever.
 2. Variables specified by the `.env` file.
-Note that, when using the Docker container of this repo, the Dockerfile copies `.env.docker` to `.env`, which makes those variables apply in this place.
 3. Variables specified via the command line.

 Variables are listed below in this format: